Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

 \subsection{Complexity of Formation}

 Following along the lines of section 5.3 of \cite{TFD}, we will now investigate the complexity of formation \cite{Formation} of the complex scalar field in the charged thermofield double state

 where $\cmplx_{\vac(L\otimes R)}$ is the complexity of two copies of the vacuum state of the same complex scalar field theory.
-This quantity compares how much harder it is to prepare the cTFD state at $t=0$ compared to preparing to copies of the vacuum state in the same complex scalar theory.
-This quantity is UV finite.
+This UV-finite quantity compares how much harder it is to prepare the cTFD state at $t=0$ compared to preparing two copies of the vacuum state in the same complex scalar theory.
+We will evaluate this complexity difference using equation \eqref{finalfinal} which provides an upper bound for the $F_1$ complexity.
+However, similarly to what was done in \cite{TFD}, we will everywhere assume that the values of $\lambda_\rf$ are such that the bound \eqref{finalfinal} is approximately saturated (see discussion below eqs.~\eqref{eq:piano}-\eqref{eq:piano2}), in particular, in all our numerical analysis below, we select $\lambda_\rf=1$.\footnote{We keep however the general $\lambda_\rf$ dependence in some of the analytic expressions below, since \cite{TFD} have shown that there exist some other values of $\lambda_\rf$ for which the straight line circuit provides a good approximation of the optimal circuit.
+A full analysis of the range of $\lambda_\rf\neq 1$ for which the straight line circuit provides a good approximation for the optimal circuit is beyond the scope of this work.}

 By setting $t=0$ to compute the complexity of formation, it is possible to analytically diagonalize the relative covariance matrix \eqref{eq:Rose}, or \eqref{eq:Felix}, of each mode.
 We begin by noting that at $t=0$, \eqref{eq:viola} simplifies significantly: